Frequently Asked Quesions

 or Those previously divorced?

 A: Yes.
 Marriage is a divine institution ordained by God for all men and women.
 I require that you love each other and have a desire to be married.
-I will not refuse any couple (a man and a woman) the right to be married, regardless of one's past, race, color, religion, or denominational background.
+I will not refuse any couple the right to be married, regardless of one's past, race, color, religion, or denominational background.
 I do not encourage divorce, but I do understand things do and can happen in marriages.
 I count it as a joy to help couples move from their past into a new beginning, that marriage can offer.
 I believe our God is the God of many chances.

 Q: How do we get our wedding license?